mobkits/iscroll/Readme.md

 [click here](https://github.com/chemzqm/iscroll/blob/master/supported.tsv) to see what device/os_version should be supported.

-This library need `Object.defineProperty` and `CustomEvent` to work properly.
+This library need `Object.defineProperty` and `CustomEvent` to work properly, if not exsit, the element hack (scrollTop and scroll event) would not available

 ## Installation

     $ npm install iscroll-component

+You may need [webpack](https://webpack.github.io/) to build this lib

 ## Example